InvestmentSystems/function-pipe/doc/source/usage_strings.rst

     assert f[pni] == 'xxa@x@w_w_wxc@x@a_x_wxw@w@c_x_axx@w@w_w_cx'

-While these string processors do not do anything useful, they demonstrate common approaches in working with FunctionNode and PipeNode instances.
+While these string processors do not do anything useful, they demonstrate common approaches in working with ``FunctionNode`` and ``PipeNode``.